jeniichee/Pac-Man-AI/README.md

-This program is able to solve the classic game of Pac Man using
+A program that implements an A* search algorithm to solve a classic game of Pac Man.